 Please read this post carefully before posting your questions on returning inventory.
 Most questions are already answered here!
 If you want to return your starter kit, please see this page.

 THIS INFORMATION IS FOR CONSULTANTS IN THE UNITED STATES ONLY.
-(But a spreadsheet to assist with Canadian returns can be found here.)

 You can cancel your agreement with Mary Kay at any time, and return the products you purchased from Mary Kay within the last 12 months.
 You do NOT need to be an “active” consultant to send back your inventory.
 You only need to be non-terminated (i.e. you have ordered at least once in the last 12 months).